Samuel Bolduc: Playing career

 Bolduc started his career with Blainville-Boisbriand Armada of the Quebec Major Junior Hockey League (QMJHL) before getting traded to the Sherbrooke Phoenix on December 15, 2019.

-Bolduc was drafted 57th overall by the New York Islanders in the 2019 NHL Entry Draft.
+Bolduc was drafted 57th overall by the New York Islanders of the National Hockey League (NHL) in the 2019 NHL entry draft.
 On April 30, 2020, he was signed to a three-year entry-level contract by the Islanders.
-Bolduc made his NHL debut in a 5–2 loss to the Toronto Maple Leafs on January 23, 2023.
+He was assigned to their American Hockey League (AHL) affiliate, the Bridgeport Islanders where he was named to the 2020–21 AHL Atlantic-Division All-Star Team.